MarcLoupias/memo-dev/languages/javascript/tools/tools-release-workflow.md

     - Independent mode (each package got his own version number / tag)
 - Common `devDependencies` (hoisting of common dependencies, most of the `devDependencies` are commons)

+WARNING : lerna used with semantic-release is not mature at all.
+See [issue on semantic-release repo](https://github.com/semantic-release/semantic-release/issues/193).

 ### dependencies automatic management

 [greenkeeper.io](https://greenkeeper.io/) [greenkeeperio - github.com](https://github.com/greenkeeperio)